-Personal Capital is a free portfolio analysis tool that gives a “mosaic” plot chart to help you visualize the composition of your portfolio.
+Empower is a free portfolio analysis tool that gives a “mosaic” plot chart to help you visualize the composition of your portfolio (note, Empower was previously known as Personal Capital).
 It breaks down your portfolio into stocks, bonds, international, domestic, and other important categories.

-Personal Capital made our list of the best portfolio analysis tools primarily because of the huge variety of calculators and charts that it offer.
-In addition to the mosaic chart, Personal Capital can track your net worth, cash flow, and will provide personalized investing recommendations and insights.
+Empower made our list of the best portfolio analysis tools primarily because of the huge variety of calculators and charts that it offer.
+In addition to the mosaic chart, Empower can track your net worth, cash flow, and will provide personalized investing recommendations and insights.

-Although Personal Capital is a free tool, there are a few strings attached.
-It serves as an advertising platform for Personal Capital’s advisory services.
+Although Empower is a free tool, there are a few strings attached.
+It serves as an advertising platform for Empower’s advisory services.
 When you first sign up, you may receive a few calls from financial advisors looking for your business.

 - Free: A great tool comes at the best possible price.

-- Excellent visualizations: While I’m not a huge fan of Personal Capital’s pie charts, the majority of their charts and graphs are helpful for investors trying to make sense of their portfolio.
+- Excellent visualizations: While I’m not a huge fan of Empower’s pie charts, the majority of their charts and graphs are helpful for investors trying to make sense of their portfolio.

 - Helpful recommendations for the average investor: The app makes high-level recommendations about where your asset allocation should be given your risk tolerance and your age.
 Their recommendations aren't always a perfect fit for everyone, but can be a great starting place for beginner investors.

-- May receive phone calls from Personal Capital: If you’ve got a six-figure portfolio, expect a few calls from Personal Capital representatives.
+- May receive phone calls from Empower: If you’ve got a six-figure portfolio, expect a few calls from Empower representatives.
 It may be annoying at first.
 But after a few calls, you'll be able to use the tool for free without being hassled.

-- Minimal insight into volatility: Personal Capital doesn’t give much insight into expected volatility unless you dig deep into the recommendations section.
+- Minimal insight into volatility: Empower doesn’t give much insight into expected volatility unless you dig deep into the recommendations section.

 Best Probability-Based Tool: Portfolio Visualizer